open-ish/vue2-template/README.md

-# vue-template - Nice approach to use in VueJS projects ❤️
+# vue-template - Nice approaches to use in VueJS projects ❤️

 Hi, everyone! 👋